Myprotein

 Myprotein is a British bodybuilding supplement brand which has developed into a family of brands, including Myvitamins, Myvegan and MP Activewear.
 It was founded in 2004 by Oliver Cookson and bought by The Hut Group in 2011.

 History

 Myprotein was founded in 2004 by Oliver Cookson and acquired by British e-commerce company, The Hut Group, in June 2011.

 In December 2015, Myprotein announced an agreement with Kentucky Cabinet for Economic Development to build their first production facility outside the UK in Bullitt County, Kentucky.
 Myprotein (registered as Cend Limited) invested $17 million to rent a production and distribution facility that planned to create 350 new jobs in the region.

-Sponsorships

-Myprotein has partnered with various competitive sports teams from across the UK and Canada.